JAM logo

 A Few Definitions

-Rhythm section We refer to an individual jingle as a "cut".
+Musicians and singers We refer to an individual jingle as a "cut".
 A station usually uses a collection of related cuts, which is called a "package".
 Each cut in a package may have a unique purpose.
 For example, one may used at the top of the hour, one makes the transition between a fast and slow song, another introduces the weather, etc. A package typically contains 10 to 30 different cuts.
 The cuts are usually tied together by a common musical theme, which is called the "logo".

 Custom Packages

 Every jingle package begins its life as a "custom".
 That simply means that the music tracks and vocals are created from scratch to suit a specific client's specifications.
 After getting as much input as possible from a custom client, we write the lyrics, compose and arrange the music, record the musicians and singers in our studios, and produce the entire package.
+You can get a feel of what that process is like by viewing this short video:

 Syndicated Packages